The Confidence to Choose

 As a senior at Valpo, Holly Buckman wrestled with a momentous decision — whether or not to enroll in a Ph.D. program in clinical psychology.
 She enjoyed her undergraduate work at Valpo, but was she ready to invest the next several years of her life in an advanced degree?

 Just as the critical decision point approached, Holly traveled to the annual meeting of the American Psychology-Law Society in New Orleans.
-With two other Valpo students and Amanda Zelechoski, a member of the psychology faculty, she presented preliminary findings of her cross-cultural comparison of stress on police officers in the United States and the United Kingdom.
+With two other Valpo students and Amanda Zelechoski, a former member of the psychology faculty, she presented preliminary findings of her cross-cultural comparison of stress on police officers in the United States and the United Kingdom.

 “I had the opportunity to talk to professionals in the field I was considering,” Holly says.
 “It gave me a great sense of what my life might be like if I went to graduate school and of the kind of community I would join.
 It gave me valuable insight into the decision I had to make.”